I discovered these simple sausage and pepper sliders a few months ago when I was at the grocery store with two of my girls.

 At any rate, when someone only has a couple of items at the grocery store, you know they’re on a mission.

 Also, I may not know her well but I do know this mom has a big family.
 She’s got lots of kids like I do, but she always seems so put together.
 You can just sort of see that glint of order and know-how in her eyes.
 (Unless it’s just fatigue.
 Could be.)
-Anyway, here’s what she had: a block of “southern style” sausage wrapped up in wax paper, a bell pepper and a package of buns.
+Anyway, here’s what she had: a block of “southern style” sausage wrapped up in wax paper and artificial casings, a bell pepper and a package of buns.
 Ding ding ding!

 This mom of five kids is about to make what looks like an awesome dinner.